markbastian/partsbin/README.md

 The goal of this project is to:

 1. Provide some best practices for designing simple, composable systems.
 1. Provide a few useful functions for working with [Integrant](https://github.com/weavejester/integrant) or similar libraries.
-As such, when the namespace alias `ig` is used we are referring to `[integrant.core :as ig]`.
+As such, when the namespace alias `ig` is used I am referring to `[integrant.core :as ig]`.
 1. Provide reference implementations for some common parts.

 As such, it can be used in a few ways: